10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 - European company with EU-hosted infrastructure, a real advantage for GDPR

-- Good multi-language support, including German, which many competitors handle poorly
+- Good multi-language support, including German, which most competitors handle poorly

 - Works with any meeting platform: video, phone, even in-person